zaus/forms-3rdparty-integration/README.md

 ## Description ##

-Send [Contact Form 7] or [Gravity Forms] Submissions to a 3rd-party Service, like a CRM.
+Send [Contact Form 7], [Gravity Forms], or [Ninja Forms] Submissions to a 3rd-party Service, like a CRM.
 Multiple configurable services, custom field mapping.
 Provides hooks and filters for pre/post processing of results.
 Allows you to send separate emails, or attach additional results to existing emails.
 Comes with a couple examples of hooks for common CRMs (listrak, mailchimp, salesforce).

 The plugin essentially makes a remote request (POST) to a service URL, passing along remapped form submission values.